V4Fire/Client/src/components/friends/async-render/README.md

 ### [destructor]

-The destructor of a rendered fragment.
+The destructor for a rendered fragment.
 It will be called before each asynchronously rendered fragment is removed from the DOM.
-If the function returns true, the internal destructor of the `asyncRender` module won’t be called.
+If the function returns `true`, the internal destructor of the `asyncRender` module will not be called.

 ## Methods

 ### forceRender

-Restarts the `asyncRender` daemon to force rendering of async chunks.
+Restarts the `asyncRender` daemon to force the rendering of async chunks.
 See `core/component/render/daemon` for more information.

 ### deferForceRender